Getting Started with Saxophone

 As a parent, you can encourage your child to participate in these musical communities after they taking lessons for about a year.
 It’s a great way for your child to learn and grow through playing with their peers in group practice sessions and public performances.

 Helping your child find the right practice routine is important, especially when the child is new to everything.
-For kids under 10, try a short and effective schedule that fits their school days.
-Start with 10 minutes of practice daily for a few weeks, and adjust as they get comfortable.
+For kids under 12, try a short and effective schedule that fits their school days.
+Start with 10 minutes of practice daily for a few weeks (not including the assembly and tuning time,) and adjust as they get comfortable.

 Best age to start saxophone - Lesson With You